 As a part of providing Community Benefit to enhance the health and well-being of the residents of the Greater Houston area, Memorial Hermann Sugar Land Hospital is required by the Patient Protection and Affordable Care Act to identify the community’s health needs and strengths by conducting a Community Health Needs Assessment (CHNA) to prioritize health issues, to provide a foundation for the development of a community health improvement plan and to assist community organizations in their program planning.

-The most recent CHNA was conducted between August 2018 to May 2019 with the overall goal of identifying the major health care issues, barriers to access, and health priorities for those living in the Sugar Land community.
-The CHNA findings in this report result from the analysis of an extensive set of secondary data (over 100 indicators from national and state data sources) and primary data collected from community leaders, non-health professionals, and organizations serving the community at large, vulnerable populations, and/or populations with unmet health needs.
+The most recent CHNA was conducted between August 2021 to May 2022 with the overall goal of identifying the major health care issues, barriers to access, and health priorities for those living in the Houston community.
+The CHNA findings in this report are drawn from the analysis of an extensive set of secondary data (over 200 indicators from national and state data sources) and in-depth primary data from community leaders, non-health professionals, and organizations serving the community at large, community-specific populations, and/or populations with unmet health needs.

-In March 2019, stakeholders within the Memorial Hermann Health System completed a survey to prioritize the significant health issues, based on criteria including health impact and risk as well as consideration of Memorial Hermann’s strategic focus.
-The following four Health Priorities have been identified for the Sugar Land community:
+In March 2022, stakeholders within the Memorial Hermann Health System completed a survey to prioritize the significant health issues, based on the criteria of ability to impact, scope and severity, and consideration within Memorial Hermann’s strategic focus.
+The following four Health Priorities have been identified for the Houston community:

-The CHNA process culminates in the development of a Strategic Implementation Plan (SIP) for each hospital to address their community’s significant needs identified through the CHNA and to align with a core set of Memorial Hermann Health System priorities.
-Memorial Hermann Sugar Land Hospital will utilize the plan as a guide over the next three years to support the health of their community and advance the mission of the organization.
+The CHNA process culminates in the development of a Strategic Implementation Plan (SIP) for each hospital to address the community’s significant needs identified through the CHNA and to align with a core set of Memorial Hermann Health System priorities.
+Memorial Hermann Sugar Land Hospital utilizes the plan as a guide over the next three years to support the health of their community and advance the mission of the organization.